Liberty Mutual Insurance

 Negotiation Details – Receive relatively low offer letter.
 Had a couple of phone calls with HR and received acceptable offer.
 Advice, don't be afraid to ask if the offer is negotiable.
 Higher salary, signing bonus or both possible.

 I applied online and the process took 1+ week - interviewed at Liberty Mutual Insurance in March 2014.

-Interviewed at Liberty Mutual Insurance
+Interviews for Top Jobs at Liberty Mutual Insurance